Faiqa-batool/QR-Code-Generator/README.md

 ## How to use?

 1. Enter any kind of input in the field i.e. text, url, etc.
-2. Click on the button.
+2. Click on the button "Generate QR code".
 3. It will create the QR code of the given input.

 ## Working: